SAP/ui5-webcomponents/docs/5-development/01-library.md

-# Creating a Custom UI5 Web Components Package
+# Creating web components library

 This tutorial explains how to:
- - Create an NPM package for your own UI5 Web Components.
+ - Create web components library, ready to be published as NPM package
- - Use UI5 Web Components' standard build tools: `@ui5/webcomponents-tools`.
+ - Make use of `@ui5/webcomponents-tools`
- - Gain all `@ui5/webcomponents` capabilities such as HBS template support, i18n, theming, test setup, etc.
+ - Make use of HBS template support, i18n, theming, test setup, etc.

-**Note:** Whether you use `npm` or `yarn` is a matter of preference.

-## Step 1.
-Create an NPM package.
+## Initialize New Project

-### Run the init command
+### 1. Run the init command

-**Note:** The following command will **create a new directory** and initialize your package there.
+**Note:** The following command will **create a new directory** and initialize your library (NPM package) there.
 Make sure you haven't created a directory yourself.

  - With **npm**: